yuyuchen09/aws-lambda-auth/README.md

    * Postman collection: TODO??
 9. [ ] AuthPolicy based on principalId
 10. [ ] JWTUtil, handle token properly
+11. [ ] AWSXray support for tracing and dubbing
+12. [ ] Split endpoint handler to command specific handlers.

 ## Docs and Refs ##
 For more details, see public documentation for: